ChatPlug/ChatPlug/README.md

   </h1>
 </p>

+## We're currently in the process of rewriting the whole project from scratch.
+See ChatPlug/ChatPlug-go for updates

 ### *TODO: update description with new services*
 ChatPlug is a simple and extensible bridge between Facebook (Messenger), Discord, Telegram and Slack.